-FHA mortgages account for nearly 1-in-4 closed mortgages nationwide.
-Getting approved for one, though, is tougher for borrowers “on the margin” than it once was.
+account for nearly one in four closed mortgages nationwide.
+Getting one, though, is tougher for borrowers “on the margin” than it once was.

 The Federal Housing Administration (FHA) changed its mortgage guidelines, affecting how lenders underwrite and approve FHA-insured loans.